marshallm94/Recurring_Venmo/README.md

 ...then the credentials for the venmo package have timed out.
 You will need to reconfigure by running `venmo configure` at the command line.
 See [this issue](https://github.com/zackhsi/venmo/issues/57) for more information.
+**At the time of the writing, there is no way around the credientials timing out.**

 # TODO